AbhirupGupta/PClubTask/README.md

 **OUTPUT:**

 For each test case, output a single integer indicating the final hitpoint of the *Alpha Male*.

+Display *-1* if the grid is invalid (i.e. the *Alpha Male* can never reach the exit).

 Example: